n0bcode/marketing-search-website/README.md

     The frontend development server will start.
 Open your browser and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Configuration

+Sensitive API keys and connection strings are not committed directly to the repository for security reasons.
+They are managed through `appsettings.json` and `appsettings.Development.json`.

+*   `appsettings.json`: Contains default or placeholder values for configuration.
+This file is committed to the repository.
+*   `appsettings.Development.json`: Contains sensitive keys and connection strings used during development.
+This file is **not** committed to the repository and is ignored by Git.

+To set up your local development environment:

+1. Navigate to the backend API directory: `backend-webAPI/Api`.
+2. Create a file named `appsettings.Development.json` in this directory if it doesn't already exist.
+3. Populate `appsettings.Development.json` with your actual sensitive keys and connection strings.
+You can use the structure from the `appsettings.Development.json` that was previously in the repository as a template, replacing the `DELETED` or `YOUR_...` placeholders with your actual values.

+    Example structure for `appsettings.Development.json`:
+    ```json
+    {
+      "ApiSettings": {
+        "GoogleApi": {
+          "ApiKey": "YOUR_GOOGLE_API_KEY"
+        },
+        "FacebookApi": {
+          "AccessToken": "YOUR_FACEBOOK_ACCESS_TOKEN"
+        },
+        "TwitterApi": {
+          "BearerToken": "YOUR_TWITTER_BEARER_TOKEN"
+        },
+        "InstagramApi": {
+          "AccessToken": "YOUR_INSTAGRAM_ACCESS_TOKEN"
+        },
+        "ThreadsApi": {
+          "ID": "YOUR_THREADS_ID",
+          "AccessToken": "YOUR_THREADS_ACCESS_TOKEN"
+        },
+        "OpenApi": {
+          "SecretToken": "YOUR_OPENAI_SECRET_TOKEN"
+        },
+        "GeminiApi": {
+          "SecretToken": "YOUR_GEMINI_SECRET_TOKEN"
+        }
+      },
+      "EmailSettings": {
+        "GoogleSender": {
+          "Username": "YOUR_GOOGLE_SENDER_USERNAME",
+          "Email": "YOUR_GOOGLE_SENDER_EMAIL",
+          "Password": "YOUR_GOOGLE_SENDER_PASSWORD"
+        },
+        "TwilioSMSSender": {
+          "SID": "YOUR_TWILIO_SID",
+          "AuthToken": "YOUR_TWILIO_AUTH_TOKEN"
+        },
+        "TwilioEmailSender": {
+          "ApiKey": "YOUR_TWILIO_EMAIL_API_KEY"
+        }
+      },
+      "ConnectionStrings": {
+        "MongoDb": "YOUR_MONGODB_CONNECTION_STRING"
+      }
+    }
+    ```

 ## Additional Setup

 Some features of this project require additional files to be downloaded.